filippo-santoliquido/filippo-santoliquido.github.io/_pages/teachANDoutreach.md

 ## Mentoring

+* Co-supervisor of **PhD thesis**:

+  * Ludovico Alessio De Santis, _Gran Sasso Science Institute_, <span style="color: grey;">expected PhD defence Dec.
+2026</span>

+  * Mirko Pitzalis, _University of Cagliari_, <span style="color: grey;">expected PhD defence Dec.
+2026</span>

+* Co-supervisor of **master thesis**:

     * Mar.
-2022, **Co-supervisor of Lorenzo Merli's master thesis**.
+2022, **Lorenzo Merli**, _University of Padova_.
 Lorenzo looked at the evolution of the properties of Population III stars that can generate merging binary black holes at high redshift.

     * Dec.
-2021, **Co-supervisor of Roberta Rufolo's master thesis**.
+2021, **Roberta Rufolo**, _University of Padova_.
 Roberta explored the impact of various prescritpions modelling the spin distributions of binary black holes detectable with LIGO-Virgo inteferometers.
 My main task was to guide her through the various functionalities of our codes.

 # Outreach

+* May 30, 2026, [*Periferie creative*](https://www.gssi.it/seminars/seminars-and-events-2026/item/26194-periferie-creative), a project organized by the [Orbeat collective](https://www.instagram.com/orbeat.collective/) and GSSI, aimed at regenerating local urban spaces such as neighborhood parks into inclusive, participatory places.
+As part of the event, we brought a solar telescope and a Michelson interferometer to introduce the basics of gravitational-wave detection.

+* Nov.
+24-29, 2025, lecture on gravitational-wave astrophysics as part of a teacher training program (Programma INFN per Docenti, PID), _LNGS_, L'Aquila, Italy.

+* May 12, 2025, [**Space Explorer**](https://www.laquilablog.it/lastrofisica-marica-branchesi-incontra-gli-studenti-della-scuola-gianni-di-genova/) – an outreach activity dedicated to the youngest astro-curious students at “Gianni Di Genova” Elementary School, L’Aquila, Italy.

 * Sep 27, 2024, **volunteer at [SHARPER24](https://www.sharper-night.it/sharper-laquila/)**

 * Sep.
 19, 2024, **Tutte le direzioni della luce**.
 The stunning island of [Sant'Antioco](https://maps.app.goo.gl/tmPRmhxjFFqv5B1d9) provided the perfect setting for our discussions on the [Sun](/assets/images/SantAntioco/SantAntioco_sole.pdf) and [Moon](/assets/images/SantAntioco/SantAntioco_luna.pdf).
 The event was organised by [Ottovolante Sulcis](https://ottovolantesulcis.it/) in collaboration with [IDeAS](https://linktr.ee/ideas_1794). <img src="/assets/images/SantAntioco/tutteledirezionidellaluce.jpg"  width="400" height="150">

 *  Outreach lectures on Physics and Astrophysics to high school classes:
 	* Mar.
 25, 2024, "Alessandro Volta" high school, Pescara, Italy